benjaminharringtonrose/crypto-notify/functions/src/docs/ModelArchitecture.md

 ## Overview

 This document provides a comprehensive explanation of the crypto trading model architecture used in the crypto-notify system.
-The model is designed to predict buy/sell signals for cryptocurrency trading based on historical price and volume data.
+The model is designed to predict buy/sell signals for Bitcoin trading based on historical price and volume data.

 ## Model Architecture Summary